esp-rs/espflash/espflash/README.md

 Usage: espflash <COMMAND>

 Commands:
-  board-info       Display information about the connected board and exit without flashing flash            Flash an application to a target device monitor          Open the serial monitor without flashing partition-table  Operations for partitions tables
+  board-info       Establish a connection with a target device completions      Generate completions for the given shell flash            Flash an application to a target device monitor          Open the serial monitor without flashing partition-table  Operations for partitions tables